-OFFICE HOURS: by appointment via Skype, or campus office.
+OFFICE HOURS: Monday 7am-1pm by appointment via Skype, or campus office.
 The best way to contact me is via Kim's Virtual Office forum within the course.
 I also will use my Virtual Office forum to contact you (be sure to subscribe to that forum).
 Other alternatives are e-mail.
 Meetings will take place via Skype, or my campus office.
-Please provide the course and section you are in when contacting me via email, but I will likely have you post in my Virtual Office forum in the course. **Email must come from your JC account.
-Outside email will not be accepted.**
+Please provide the course and section you are in when contacting me via email, but I will likely have you post in my Virtual Office forum in the course.

 COURSE DESCRIPTION: Students will learn the history and basic principles of static and real-time ultrasound machines.
 The instrumentation of A-mode and its conversion into the real time B-mode scanners will be explored.
 Laboratory assignments reinforce learning activities.